 The Flying Blue Buffalo project is the long-held dream of Santa Fe artist, Armond Lara.

-The project will tell the largely untold story of the kidnapping and enslavement of an enormous number of Native American children over several centuries from the 1600s when the Spanish arrived, through the period of Mexican independence, until the late 1800s under the government of the United States.
+This project tells the largely untold story of the kidnapping and enslavement of an enormous number of Native American children over several centuries from the 1600s when the Spanish arrived, through the period of Mexican independence, until the late 1800s under the government of the United States.
 The story will be told through the unique paintings and sculptures of Armond Lara.

 Armond’s grandmother, a Navajo woman, fell victim to kidnapping as a child, was raised as a servant in an Hispanic family and eventually married into an Hispanic family in southern Colorado.
 Armond will guide the project from Santa Fe, New Mexico.
-Joseph Riggs, a retired attorney living in Tesuque, New Mexico, will be the project manager. form & concept in Santa Fe will host this major artistic and historic installation during Indian Market 2018.
+Joseph Riggs, a retired attorney living in Tesuque, New Mexico, is the project manager. form & concept in Santa Fe will host this major artistic and historic installation during Indian Market 2018.

 The artistic roots of Armond’s dream began with four large carvings of Flying Blue Buffalo.
 In Armond’s artistic mind, these carvings represent the children who never came home.
-The sculptures will be scanned and printed using the latest 3-D imaging technology by an Albuquerque firm.
-75 buffalo will then be cast in resin and hand-finished under Armond’s supervision.
+The sculptures were scanned and printed using the latest 3-D imaging technology by an Albuquerque firm.
+75 buffalo were then cast in resin and hand-finished under Armond’s supervision.
 The sculptures will then be hung in a dramatic installation from the ceiling of form & concept in August, 2018.
 The exhibition will include many of Armond’s original paintings of Flying Blue Buffalo from over the years, along with unique stories from New Mexicans whose family history contains similar experiences.
 Historical notes will be included from some of the premier historical researchers in the Southwest.